DevVoxel/Partico/README.md

 I decided to try and use SvelteKit for this project!!

+I may end up using Bun as my Javascript Runtime instead of Node.js, but that is yet to be decided.

 # SvelteKit

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte), deployed to [Vercel](https://vercel.com).